 Getting Started with A Film Reviewing Career

-- Contact the editor and offer examples of your work.
+- Contact an editor and offer examples of your work.
 An opportunity may exist –look for it.

 - Write for free if you have to (to get your foot in the door).

 - Getting your work out there is the important thing.

 - Build a portfolio of reviews (like you’re doing in this class) –because potential employers will ask for it.
 There are many free sites to help you get started.

 - Get a job.
 Make some money.
 Meet movie stars.

 - Try to get your reviews (articles) published for money in places like Elements of Madness, Movie Pilot, Cinemablend, Screenrant, Collider, Movieweb, Commingsoon.net, Screencrush, Greek Tyrant, Den of Geek, We Got This Covered,

 - Submit your reviews to as many places as you can like Rotten Tomatoes, IMBD, Yahoo Movies, Meta Critic, Amazon Reviews, Fandango, and others.